Yahoo lays off 20% of its staff as it shrinks its ad tech business. - ExBulletin

 Yahoo laid off 1,000 employees, about 12% of its remaining staff.
 The move is aimed at restructuring the company’s advertising technology business unit and redistributing finances more efficiently.

-The layoffs enacted Thursday put an end to Yahoo’s attempt to become a direct competitor to Google and Meta in the digital advertising market, according to a report from Axios, the first outlet to publicly announce job cuts. is showing.
+The layoffs enacted on Thursday put an end to Yahoo’s attempt to become a direct competitor to Google and Meta in the digital advertising market, according to a report by Axios, the first media outlet to announce job cuts. is showing.

 An additional 600 employees will be laid off in the second half, totaling about 20% of Yahoo’s total workforce.
 The layoffs represent a roughly 50% reduction in the company’s ad tech division, he reports Axios.

-In a statement issued to TechCrunch, Yahoo detailed the strategic reasons behind the layoffs, stating that its previous ad tech plan, which included an integrated stack of demand-side platforms, supply-side platforms, and native businesses, has gone quite well.
-Said he didn’t go.
+In a statement issued to TechCrunch, Yahoo detailed the strategic reasons behind the layoffs, saying its previous ad tech plan, which included an integrated stack of demand-side platforms, supply-side platforms, and native businesses, had gone awry.
+Stated.

-Yahoo told Axios that it plans to shut down its native ad platform Gemini and rely on a new partnership with ad tech giant Taboola to promote its own content, which will give Axios more access to ad space.
-He said the competition would be significantly fiercer.
-About Yahoo content.
+Yahoo told Axios it plans to shut down its native ad platform Gemini and rely on a new partnership with ad tech giant Taboola to promote its content.
+Yahoo content.

 A representative for Yahoo could not be reached for comment.